Conformal Tradeoffs: Operational Profiles Beyond Coverage: Binary conformal partitions: regimes, coupling, and rate primitives

 \section{Binary conformal partitions: regimes, coupling, and rate primitives}

 This appendix records the geometric facts used in Section~\ref{sec:setting}, Section~\ref{sec:operational-quantities}, and Section~\ref{sec:geometric_manifolds}.
-We work in the \emph{calibration-conditional} viewpoint: thresholds are treated as fixed (conditional on the realized calibration draw), and all probabilities are taken with respect to the deployment distribution conditional on $\mathcal D_{\mathrm{cal}}$.
+Here we assume thresholds are fixed and all probabilities are taken with respect to the deployment distribution conditional on $\mathcal D_{\mathrm{cal}}$.